Finally, an affordable and practical marketing solution for authors!

 You’ve heard the phrase “perfect is the enemy of done.”
 Writers in particular seem to struggle with this one.
 If today’s book industry expects you to do multiple jobs—writer, marketer, publicist, etc—than you will need to learn to separate what is essential from what is ideal.

 Your first priority should always be that of a writer.
 Put your perfectionism marbles in that corner.
 When it comes to marketing—your second job or side hustle—you just need to know what available options work and which ones are a waste of your time and money.
 You need to be efficient and precise and consistent.
 What is the least amount of effort you can exert for the maximum return?

 It’s hard to make a living as an author.
 In fact, you may not even be trying to make it your entire living.
 Maybe you would just like to sell copies of your book to more than your grandma or three of your past students.
-In this Facebook group, we will cover so many things, including:
+My group covers so many things, including:

 - Which social media platforms are best for authors

 - Do you need an author website, especially if you are not selling your books on it